Kentish plover: Parental care

 Parental care is variable within birds and the Kentish plover has a slightly different mechanism to other shorebirds.
 As discussed above, both parents incubate the eggs, however both parents do not always stick around once the eggs have hatched.
 It is not unusual for one parent to leave the chicks after a variable amount of time; this is referred to as brood desertion.
 Brood desertion is the 'termination of care, by either one or both parents, before the offspring are capable of surviving independently' and usually occurs after one week of the brood being accompanied by both parents.
 Brood desertion has been observed in both males and females, however females desert the brood significantly more frequently than males.

 Studies have shown that both the male and female Kentish plover can provide adequate care for their brood on their own, so it is not the differences in the ability of the parents that determines which parent deserts the brood and which stays to care for the chicks.
 However, studies have also shown that after desertion females have a larger chance of breeding success than males, potentially due to many Kentish plover populations maintaining a male-biased OSR (operational sex ratio - the ratio of males actively breeding to females).
 Therefore, is it hypothesized that the amount of reproductive success gained by desertion is what actually determines who deserts the brood.
 In short, males and females can care for their brood equally, however females gain more by deserting their brood than males, resulting in a higher amount of female desertion over male.
 The non-deserting parent can continue to brood their chicks up to 80% of the time for over 20 days after hatching, as precocial young are vulnerable and exposed to external temperatures.

 If the parent bird feels that the eggs or chicks are under attack, then it will feign injury in order to divert attention towards itself.

 Calls

 The alarm call, referred to as kittup call, is often heard both on the ground and in the air and can occur on its own, or paired with a tweet, heard as too-eet.
 The threat note is described as a "twanging, metallic, dwee-dwee-dweedweedwee sound".
+Chicks produce at least five different calls, and they give different calls more or less often based on the presence of parents and threats like humans.